 Top 5 Reasons To Go Solar!

-#1 Reduce or eliminate your power bill
+#1 Drastically reduce your power bill

 Yes, it’s true.
 Going solar will save you money.
 A LOT of it!
 It’s all in the mathematics of your system design.
 If you have a system that will cover 100% of your daily energy demand (DED), then essentially you stop paying for electricity from day one.
 From that point onward, you need only pay to own the solar panels and inverter.
 Some cover this cost up front in cash.
 Others opt for a loan of 10, 13, or 20 years.
 But the great benefit of not waiting on this decision is that your loan rate will be locked into the current market price of electricity.
 What this means is whether you choose the cash or loan option, you immediately become immune to the rise in utility costs which equates to 7–10% each year.
 So hypothetically, if you go for the 20 year loan, on the 20th year when utility companies are charging close to 4 times as much as they are now, you will still be on the 2017 rate, paying only for your system.